davepinch/pinchy.cc/collections/_fragments/what-does-a-fragment-catch.md

 ---
-title: "What does a fragment catch?"
+title: "what does a fragment catch?"
 tags:
   - Fragment
 ---